nakhli/rack-defense/README.md

 ## Filtering

 Rack::Defense can reject requests based on arbitrary properties of the request.
-Matching requests are filtered.
+Matching requests are filtered out.

 ### Examples